skinmicrobiome/Joglekar_Staphylococcus_2023/Figure S3/README.md

-R code to generate Supplementary Figure 3
+R code to generate Supplementary Figure 3.
+Uses the phyloseq object with only Staphylococcal ASVs